Deathspell Omega

-Deathspell Omega is a French black metal band formed in 1998 in Poitiers.
-The group is an anonymous collective that has never confirmed the identity of any of its members.
+Deathspell Omega is a French black metal band formed in 1998.
+The group is an anonymous collective that has never confirmed the identity of its members.

-Their lyrical content often deals with metaphysical Satanism, and the philosophies of Bataille and Hegel.
+Their lyrics deal with metaphysical Satanism, and the philosophies of Bataille and Hegel.

-From 2004 to 2010, the band released a trilogy of concept albums — Si monvmentvm reqvires, circvmspice, Fas – Ite, Maledicti, in Ignem Aeternum and Paracletus – which focus on the theological aspects of God and Satan.
-With the band's seventh album The Furnaces of Palingenesia (2019), there was a major shift in lyrical focus to anti-authoritarian political themes.
+From 2004 to 2010, the band released a trilogy of concept albums — Si monvmentvm reqvires, circvmspice, Fas – Ite, Maledicti, in Ignem Aeternum and Paracletus – that focus on the theology of God and Satan.
+On the band's seventh album, The Furnaces of Palingenesia (2019), the lyrics focus on anti-authoritarian themes.

 The band's eighth and most recent album, The Long Defeat, was released on 23 March 2022.
-The band described the album as " the first emanation of the third era of Deathspell Omega".
+The band described the album as "the first emanation of the third era of Deathspell Omega".